OOPSA45/message_stacked_bucket/README.md

 # message_stacked_bucket

-Client is a server application, a chat, developed for educational purposes.
+Client + Server application, chat, messenger, developed for educational purposes.
 Perhaps, someday it will be finished or remade.

 ## Installation
 Installing from pypi (using pip):